github-aws-runners/terraform-aws-github-runner/modules/runner-stack/README.md

 The stack coordinates internal modules for [`scale-runners`](./scale-runners), [`pool`](./pool), [`job-retry`](./job-retry), and [`ssm-housekeeper`](./ssm-housekeeper).
 These modules own their provider-neutral Lambda, scheduler, logging, and IAM resources.
 The stack also creates or selects the runner IAM role, manages shared runner configuration in SSM, and dispatches the selected compute provider.

 Provider-owned settings are typed and nested under the selected provider block; for example, AMI, VPC, instance-profile, capacity, userdata, and runner-host logging settings live under `compute_provider.ec2`.
 Exactly one provider block must be populated, and its presence must be known during planning; there is no separate input discriminator.
 The common stack creates or selects the runner role, then passes it into [`../compute-providers/ec2`](../compute-providers/ec2), which owns the instance profile, launch template, EC2 bootstrap parameters, runner log groups, and a nested contract of provider policies and Lambda environment variables.
 The common stack attaches each returned policy group to its runner, scale-up, scale-down, or pool role.
 EC2 is the only active provider today; future providers can implement the same contract without copying the control plane.
-The nested provider output may include a computed type derived from the populated block, but that value is output metadata rather than an input selector.
+Provider outputs identify ownership through their populated provider key rather than a duplicate type field.

 ## Tagging